Electrostatically Assembled Open Square and Checkerboard Superlattices: Materials and Methods

 \subsection{In Situ Liquid-Surface X-Ray Reflectivity and GISAXS}

-Synchrotron-based in situ measurements were carried out at the Open Platform Liquid Surfaces (OPLS) end station of the Soft Matter Interfaces beamline (SMI), NSLS-II, Brookhaven National Laboratory, using 14.4 keV incident radiation.
+Synchrotron-based in situ measurements were carried out at the Open Platform Liquid Surfaces (OPLS) end station of the Soft Matter Interfaces beamline (SMI), NSLS-II, Brookhaven National Laboratory, using 14.4 keV ($\lambda =$ 0.0861 nm) incident radiation.
 Specular X-ray reflectivity (XRR) profiles, \(R(Q_z)\), were recorded at grazing incidence and normalized by the theoretical Fresnel reflectivity, \(R_F\).
 Electron density profiles, \(\rho(z)\), were extracted by fitting \(R/R_F\) data using Paratt’s recursive algorithm.\cite{Nielsen2011} Concurrently, grazing-incidence small-angle X-ray scattering (GISAXS) patterns were collected on an area detector to probe the in-plane ordering of the nanoparticle monolayer.
-Two-dimensional intensity maps (\(Q_{xy}\) vs.\ \(Q_z\)) were processed by integrating line cuts over \(Q_z = 0.01\text{--}0.03\)\,\AA\(^{-1}\) to yield \(I(Q_{xy})\); diffraction peaks were indexed by Miller indices \((h,k)\) corresponding to the observed 2D lattice symmetry.\cite{kim2022binary,kim2022lamellar,zhang2017macroscopic}
+Two-dimensional intensity maps (\(Q_{xy}\) vs.\ \(Q_z\)) were processed by integrating line cuts over \(Q_z = 0.02\text{--}0.04\)\,\AA\(^{-1}\) to yield \(I(Q_{xy})\) (see SI Fig. S18); diffraction peaks were indexed by Miller indices \((h,k)\) corresponding to the observed 2D lattice symmetry.\cite{kim2022binary,kim2022lamellar,zhang2017macroscopic}GISAXS line-cut profiles were fit with sums of Lorentzian line shapes of calculated intensities using the structure factor (with a constant background) to extract peak positions, full widths at half maximum (FWHM), and amplitudes.
+These parameters were then used to construct an idealized structure factor for each assigned lattice.
+Full details of the fitting protocol, parameter constraints, and the calculation of the idealized structure factor are provided in the SI.